Developing-Scalable-Apps-using-Azure/Course-Assessment---Docker-and-Kubernetes/index.md

-# Welcome to the course assessment for Developing SCalable Applications on Azure
+# Welcome to the course assessment for Developing Scalable Applications on Azure

 All responses must be uploaded to the below one-drive link: https://1drv.ms/u/s!AjKtnZen93C0sTtoKIr5YLpOfJ6C?e=pLhp99